-What Does AMOE Mean, and Why Do Sweepstakes Have Them?
+What AMOE Means and Why Sweepstakes Use Them

-AMOE stands for "Alternate Method of Entry."
-It is used when sweepstakes have more than one way of accepting entries.
+AMOE stands for "Alternate Method of Entry" and is used when sweepstakes have more than one way of accepting entries.
 You can use an AMOE to submit an entry into a giveaway when the primary entry method doesn't work for you.
 In some circumstances, sweepstakes are required to offer an AMOE to avoid falling under illegal lottery laws.

 For example, you might see an AMOE offered if you can enter a giveaway automatically with a purchase, but you have the option of using an AMOE to enter for free.